 - Withhold, report, and submit your employees’ contributions.
 As a small employer with fewer than 25 employees, you do not need to pay the employer contribution, but you still need to withhold, report, and submit your employees’ contributions on the Oregon combined quarterly tax report.

-- You will submit the employee contributions through the Oregon Department of Revenue (DOR).
+- You must submit your employees' contributions through Frances Online.
 Learn more about how to do that.

 - Give eligible employees time off.
 You must give your employees paid time off if they are approved for leave by Paid Leave Oregon.

-- Hold your employee’s job and role.
-If your employee has worked for you for more than 90 consecutive days, you must give them their job and position back if the position still exists when they return from paid leave.
+- Hold your employee’s position and role, or something similar.
+If your employee has worked for you for more than 90 consecutive days, you must give them either their position or a new position with similar job duties and the same benefits and pay when they return from paid leave.

 You don’t need to: